isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    }

-For :ischooklib:`libdhcp_radius.so` to operate properly in DHCPv4, :ischooklib:`libdhcp_host_cache.so` must also be loaded.
+For the access service of :ischooklib:`libdhcp_radius.so` to operate properly, :ischooklib:`libdhcp_host_cache.so` must also be loaded.
 The reason for this is somewhat complex.
 In a typical deployment, DHCP clients send their packets via DHCP relay, which inserts certain Relay Agent